decuant/wxEncode/README.md

 check file's UTF_8 code by blocks of validity [see Unicode RFC 3629](https://tools.ietf.org/html/rfc3629#section-4).
 copy byte/UTF_8/Word/Line bytes to clipboard.
 trace most of the operations on a logging file.
-code is tested to run only on Windows 10, but there shall no issues on Linux.
+code is tested to run only on Windows 10, but there shall be no issues on Linux.

 see List of Unicode characters - [Wikipedia](https://en.wikipedia.org/wiki/List_of_Unicode_characters)